gitter-badger/gulp-pocket/README.md

 ## Install

-Gulp runs on Node.js, so you'll need Node installed first.
-Refer to [Node Pocket Guide](https://github.com/heyallan/node-pocket/) for more information.
+Gulp runs on Node and NPM, so you'll need those installed first.
+Refer to [Node Pocket Guide](https://github.com/heyallan/node-pocket/) for more information on Node.

 ```shell
 ## initialize a package.json file (if you haven't)